 Yes.
 It is worthy if you are able to get to the consulate easily.
 Fortunately, I live in Manhattan and the Russian consulate were relatively helpful and efficient in turning around the visa application promptly.
 I would recommend getting in line at least half hour before the business hour.
 I really encountered no problem and the staffs are generally friendly but very much by the book.
 They would turn you away unless you have everything in order.
 I was turned away because I put ten dollars more than they asked for on the money order.

 I know that getting Russian visa is a pain, but I would say it's worth the effort.
 As long as you got your own invitation from the hotel or your host, it should be a relatively easy process to go through.
-Although I got my visas before the President Putin resumed power, and many of my friends told me things have become less smooth since the US-Russian relationship deteriorated. about 6 years ago
+Although I got my visas before the President Putin resumed power, and many of my friends told me things have become less smooth since the US-Russian relationship deteriorated. over 6 years ago

 I recommend you get your Russian visa on your own, if possible.
 Be aware that the entire process is time-consuming.